jon-turney/meson-corpus-test-update/README.md

 Tools for testing a corpus of meson builds

-`update` writes a .travis.yml CI configuration

 `update-workflow` writes a GitHub workflow .yml CI configuration

-These scripts are intended to be used by `cronscript` to update the `meson-corpus-test` repository.
+This script is intended to be used by `cronscript` to update the `meson-corpus-test` repository.

 `run` runs the test in local docker containers